 Remember, we are all different.
 However, spending some time finding your optimal sleeping conditions can help you when it comes to bedtime, even when you’re not feeling tired.
 At Opera, we know how important sleep is and finding the most relaxing and comfortable sleeping position can take time.

-Adjustable beds like the Opera® Columba Adjustable Bed has an electrically adjustable backrest and leg rest for comfort and spinal support.
-The base has five adjustable sections for maximum flexibility and to ensure quality sleep through proper posture.
+Adjustable beds like the Opera® Eden Adjustable Smart bed has an electrically adjustable backrest and leg rest for comfort and spinal support.
+The MotionPlus Smart Base base has adjustable sections for maximum flexibility and to ensure quality sleep through proper posture.
 The intelligent memory function allows you to program your ideal lying/sitting positions at the touch of a button.